Global algebraic K-theory: Global K-theory of free parsummable categories

 i.e., the disjoint union runs only up to $k$.
 Passing to the associated symmetric spectra (see Construction \ref{con:spectrum from Gamma-M}) provides an exhaustive filtration

 of the symmetric spectrum $\gamma(\mP\Bc)\td{\mS}=\bK_{\gl}(\mP\Bc)$. \end{con}

 \begin{con}[(From $\M$-categories to $\bI$-spaces)] We let $\bI$ denote the category of finite sets and injective maps; an {\em $\bI$-space} is a functor from $\bI$ to the category of spaces.
-As indicated in \cite[Section 6.1]{hausmann:global_finite}, the category of $\bI$-spaces is a model for unstable global homotopy theory based on finite groups.
-So $\bI$-spaces are to orthogonal spaces what symmetric spectra are to orthogonal spectra.
+As indicated in \cite[Section 6.1]{hausmann:global_finite} and explained in detail in \cite[Section 1.4]{lenz:G-global}, the category of $\bI$-spaces is a model for unstable global homotopy theory based on finite groups.

 We will now associate an $\bI$-space $\rho(\Bc)$ to every $\M$-category $\Bc$.
 As before, we denote by $\omega^A$ the set of maps from $A$ to $\omega$.
 The value of $\rho(\Bc)$ at a non-empty finite set~$A$ is